romans-weapon/kubernetes-knowledge-base/notes/kubernetes/KubernetesGuide.md

 ### Kubernetes Services

-Services in Kubernetes provide communication between and outside of the appl's.It helps front-end app available to all the external users and communication between backend and front end pods and also communication with an external datasource.
+Services in Kubernetes provide communication between and outside of the appl's/pods.It helps front-end app available to all the external users and communication between backend and front end pods and also communication with an external datasource.
 A service is a Kubernetes object like pod/replica-set etc which listens to a port on the node and forward that that request to the port on the pod .

 #### Types of services
 There are three types of services:
-1. NodePort
+1. NodePort  -Useful in case of
 2. ClusterIP
 3. LoadBalancer